google/gif-for-cli/README.md

 ## Installation

-Requires Python 3 and ffmpeg, other depencies are installed by `setup.py`.
+Requires Python 3 (with setuptools), zlib, libjpeg, and ffmpeg, other dependencies are installed by `setup.py`.

+Install dependencies:

+    sudo apt-get install ffmpeg zlib* libjpeg*
+    # this should enable a pre-built Pillow wheel to be installed, otherwise you may need to install zlib and libjpeg development libraries so Pillow can compile from source.
+    pip3 install --user wheel

 Download this repo and run:

-    python3 setup.py install
+    python3 setup.py install --user

 Or install from PyPI:

-    pip3 install gif-for-cli
+    pip3 install --user gif-for-cli

+The `gif-for-cli` command will likely be installed into `~/.local/bin`, you may need to put that direcotry in your $PATH by adding this to your `.profile`:

+    if [ -d "$HOME/.local/bin" ] ; then
+        PATH="$HOME/.local/bin:$PATH"
+    fi

 ## Usage